General Undergraduate Admission Requirements

 Admission to the Bachelor of Social Work Program

 Students are considered “Social Work Interest” by the registrar until formally accepted into the program.
-Prior to formal acceptance into the program, students should begin advising within the BSW program and can begin taking entry-level social work courses ( SOCW 250, SOCW 251, SOCW 310, SOCW 311) and the General Education courses that apply to social work, as outlined in the university catalog.
-Students must submit a formal application to the BSW program and be accepted to the major prior to taking social work practice courses ( SOCW 332, SOCW 333, SOCW 360).
+Prior to formal acceptance into the program, students should begin advising within the BSW program and can begin taking entry-level social work courses and the General Education courses that apply to social work, as outlined in the university catalog.

-Students may be admitted fully, without provisions, on provisional status, or denied admission.
-If a student is admitted on provisional status, a plan for attaining full admission will be provided by the committee.
-If this plan is not met in full, the student will not be allowed to continue in the program.
-If denied admission, the student may initiate an appeal procedure, as outlined in the BSW Student Handbook.
+Students may be admitted fully, or on provisional status, or denied admission.
+If a student is admitted on provisional status, a plan for attaining full admission is provided by the BSW admissions committee.
+If this plan is not met in full, the student is not allowed to continue in the program and will receive notice that provisional status was not met.
+If denied admission, the student may initiate an appeal procedure as outlined in the BSW Student Handbook.

 - A 2.5 overall GPA